Star Wars Rogue Squadron III: Rebel Strike

 Star Wars Rogue Squadron III: Rebel Strike is an action video game developed by Factor 5 and published by LucasArts for the GameCube.
 The game is set during the original Star Wars trilogy and recreates battles that take place during those films.
-The game follows the Rogue Squadron, which, under the command of Luke Skywalker and Wedge Antilles, uses starfighters to engage and defeat the Galactic Empire.
+The game follows Rogue Squadron, which, under the command of Luke Skywalker and Wedge Antilles, uses starfighters to engage and defeat the Galactic Empire.

 Rebel Strike was developed as a sequel to Star Wars: Rogue Squadron and Star Wars Rogue Squadron II: Rogue Leader.
-Rebel Strike added the ability for players to leave their starfighters to participate in ground battles as well as enter and pilot other vehicles during certain missions.
-The game also has a two-player multiplayer mode allowing cooperative play for all but two missions from Rogue Leader.
+Rebel Strike introduced the ability for players to step out of their starfighters in on-foot missions, as well as the ability to commandeer ground vehicles that have appeared in the films, such as the AT-AT, the AT-ST, speeder bike and landspeeder.
+Additionally, the game features a two-player multiplayer mode, allowing cooperative play for most missions from its predecessor, Rogue Leader.

 Gameplay

 In Rebel Strike the player controls several Star Wars vehicles such as the X-wing and AT-ST across missions that span the movies and moments outside the films.
 It also contains on-foot missions in addition to the space battle missions found in the previous Rogue Squadron series games.
 The game also includes some unlockable classic missions inspired by the Star Wars original trilogy.

 The game also features two multiplayer modes: Co-op and Versus.
 Co-op allows players to replay missions from Rogue Squadron II: Rogue Leader in split-screen, excluding the levels Triumph of the Empire and Revenge on Yavin.
 In Co-op, players share the same pool of lives.
 Versus features a variety of modes, such as Dogfight and Survival.
-In any Versus mode, players can pilot several craft, including X-Wings, A-Wings, TIE Fighters, and Darth Vader's TIE Advanced.
+In any Versus mode, players can pilot several craft, including X-wings, A-wings, TIE fighters, and Darth Vader's TIE Advanced.

 Plot

+Luke Skywalker

-The story is set shortly after the destruction of the Death Star above Yavin 4.
-The Empire drives the Alliance off the moon, leaving the Alliance searching for a planet to serve as its next base.
-Tycho Celchu, an Imperial officer, defects to the Alliance on Dantooine and leads it to a group of scientists on Ralltiir who wish to defect.
+Shortly after the destruction of the Death Star above Yavin 4, the Galactic Empire drives the Rebel Alliance off the moon, leaving them searching for a location to establish a new base.
+Tycho Celchu, an Imperial officer, defects to the Alliance on Dantooine.
+He leads the rebels to a group of scientists on Ralltiir, who also wish to defect.
 During the battle to rescue the scientists, Rogue Squadron member Sarkli defects to the Empire.
-Despite this, Rogue Squadron and the scientists escape safely in a transport craft.
-The Rebels settle on Hoth, but the Battle of Hoth forces them to leave as the Empire attacks and destroys their base.
+Despite this, Rogue Squadron and the scientists manage to escape safely in a transport craft.
+The Rebels establish Echo Base on Hoth, but it is later destroyed by the Empire during the Battle of Hoth, forcing them to flee the Empire again.